RamandeepSinghMakkar/physician/README.md

 We handle ambiguous or missing medical data in multiple ways:

 1) **LLM Function Calling:**
-By using **Gemini models with structured output**, we allow the model to reason and return structured outputs even with partial or incomplete information.
+By using **Groq Llama 3.3 with JSON mode**, we allow the model to reason and return structured outputs even with partial or incomplete information.
 If any field is missing, we receive empty fields through our defined function structure.
 2) **Post-Processing:**
 In our code, we use normalization functions like `normalize_ner_structure()` and `empty_ner_structure()` to handle cases where the API may return incomplete or malformed data.
 3) **Few-shot learning capability of LLM:**
-Large models like **Gemini 1.5 Flash** can infer contextually missing data based on overall conversation, improving robustness.
+Large models like **Llama 3.3 70B** can infer contextually missing data based on overall conversation, improving robustness.
 4) **Default fallback structure:**
 We return consistent empty data structures for missing fields, ensuring downstream processes don’t fail.